-The 2013 Capital Budget is a work plan consisting of projects to be implemented in 2013, based on the Strategic Plan, Open Space & Recreation Master Plan (OSRMP), and community surveys.
-This is a plan identifying projects within the Park District that are proposed to be implemented in 2013.
+The 2014 Capital Budget is a work plan consisting of projects to be implemented in 2014, based on the Strategic Plan, Master Plan, and community surveys.
+This is a plan identifying projects within the Park District that are proposed to be implemented in 2014.
 The work plan may be modified throughout the year due to unforeseen conditions and the reallocation of resources.

 Each year projects are re-evaluated and adjusted as conditions and facility demands change.
 The Naperville Park District Board of Commissioners approves the plan on an annual basis.

 The Capital Plan consists of items which meet the following criteria: